 I came across this 1998 film in my collection and thought I’d post a review.
 First, don’t worry if you haven’t seen FEMALIEN, which came out in 1996, before seeing this sequel, as it’s not entirely necessary.
 I have, but it’s been so long, and I don’t currently have it available or else I would have reviewed that here first.
 But during the opening credits the first film is recapped, along with scenes from it.
-The first film was about an alien being who is made of pure energy being sent to Earth to study human senses (especially how it relates to sexuality).
-Taking the form of a human female (played by Venesa Talor) and adopting the name KARA, she walked around watching various people have sex and engaged in sexual activity herself.
-At the end of the film, she liked it so much, that she decided to disobey her orders to return to home planet, and stay on Earth.
+The first film was about an alien who is made of pure energy being sent to Earth to study human senses (especially how it relates to sexuality).
+Taking the form of a human female (played by Venesa Talor) and adopting the name KARA, she walked around watching various people have sex and engaging in sexual activity herself.
+At the end of the film, she liked it so much, that she decided to disobey her orders to return to her home planet, and stay on Earth.

 In this sequel, written and directed by Cybil Richards, this film has Bethany Lorraine and Josh Edwards as Xeda and Trion, two more aliens who have been sent to Earth to find and retrieve Kara, by tracking her energy signature.
 It also stars Damien Wells and Amy Lindsay as Lester and Terry.
 Lester is a man who has long been obsessed with finding proof of Alien life, and Terry is his girlfriend.
-In the beginning of the film she goes to his house planning to break up with him, because she’s tired of his obsession and he won’t get a real job.
-But while there, some of his equipment detects the energy signatures of Aliens nearby, and convinces Amy to give him one more chance to prove to her that aliens are real, by coming along with him as he tries to track the aliens.
+At the beginning of the film she goes to his house planning to break up with him because she’s tired of his obsession and he won’t get a real job.
+But while there, some of his equipment detects the energy signatures of Aliens nearby and convinces Amy to give him one more chance to prove to her that aliens are real, by coming along with him as he tries to track the aliens.
 And Kurt Sinclair has a supporting role as a “Man In Black” agent tracking Lester and Terry.

 That’s basically the rest of the film, Xeda and Trion teleporting to different places that Kara has been, trying to find her.
 Sometimes, when they’re at a certain place, they can touch hands and see Kara’s “report” on what she did there, which leads to a flashback scene of Kara.
-This leads them to a Poetry Club, a massage parlor, a strip club, a place where you can go to hook yourself up to Virtual Reality machines, and a several minute-long montage of them walking along Venice Beach interacting with various people, which seems like it was just film to help stretch out the movie.
+This leads them to a Poetry Club, a massage parlor, a strip club, a place where you can go to hook yourself up to Virtual Reality machines, and several minute-long montages of them walking along Venice Beach interacting with various people, which seems like it was just filmed to help stretch out the movie.

-SPOILER ALERT (like anyone cares), in the end the aliens do finally find Kara, but not do they not convince her to return to their home planet, she convinces them to stay on Earth with her.
+SPOILER ALERT (like anyone cares), in the end, the aliens do finally find Kara, but not only do they not convince her to return to their home planet, she convinces them to stay on Earth with her.
 And Lester and Terry meet them all and, although they’re unable to tell anybody what’s happened, they finally have their proof that aliens exist, so they’re happy now.
 THE END.

 And, of course, let’s talk about why you really watch films like this: THE SEX SCENES